nyxFault/crackme-challs/README.md

 # Crackme Challenges Repository ⚙️

 A curated collection of crackme challenges used in my blog posts and tools to demonstrate them.

+To compile the project, simply run the `make` command in your terminal.